21324142

 以下の

-- Grades will be based on the sum of the presentation or report evaluation given after the lecture (40%).
+- Your final grade is calculated based on the sum of scores for quizzes/assignments from each class (60%) and the evaluation of the presentation or report submitted after the lecture (40%).

-- Examinations may be administered at the instructor's discretion.
+- Examinations may be administered at the instructor's discretion if necessary.

-- A clear understanding of the following is essential for passing the course: The close relationship between the environment and resources, particularly energy.
+- The close relationship between the environment and resources, particularly energy.

 - The ability to critically evaluate technology and its environmental impact, prioritizing environmental preservation.

-- An ability to explain several examples of environmental technologies.
+- The ability to explain several examples of environmental technologies.

 - An understanding of the importance of clean energy, water, and other environmental resources.